 This course is designed to provide the student with the opportunity to rehearse and perform literature written for pep/performing band.
-The pep band serves as both an academic class and a service organization.
-The pep band's primary responsibilities include performing at various athletic and college-wide events; providing a sense of Page 214 of 270
+The pep band serves as both an Page 219 of 276 academic class and a service organization.
+The pep band's primary responsibilities include performing at various athletic and college-wide events; providing a sense of teamwork and school spirit; and supporting our athletes and fans.
+The pep band is a high-energy performance ensemble.
+The ensemble may have opportunities to travel to conferences and NCAA tournaments.
+Fulfills Ursuline Core Curriculum Art, Art Therapy or Music requirement (MU/DC).
+Repeatable for credit.